Conservative Judaism: Positive-Historical School

-In 1844, Geiger and like-minded allies arranged a conference in Braunschweig that was to have enough authority (since 1826, Rabbi Aaron Chorin called for the convocation of a new Sanhedrin) to debate and enact thoroughgoing revisions.
+In 1844, Geiger and like-minded allies arranged a conference in Braunschweig that was to have enough authority (in 1826, Aaron Chorin called for the convocation of a new Sanhedrin) to debate and enact thoroughgoing revisions.
 Frankel was willing to agree only to a meeting without any practical results, and refused the invitation.
-When the protocols, which contained many radical statements, were published, he denounced the assembly for "applying the scalpel of criticism" and favouring the spirit of the age over tradition.
-However, he later agreed to attend the second conference, held in Frankfurt am Main on 15 July 1845—in spite of warnings from Rapoport, who cautioned that compromise with Geiger was impossible and he would only damage his reputation among the traditionalists.
+When the protocols containing many radical statements were published, he denounced the assembly for "applying the scalpel of criticism" and favouring the spirit of the age over tradition.
+However, he later agreed to attend the second conference, held in Frankfurt am Main on 15 July 1845, despite warnings from Rapoport, who cautioned that compromising with Geiger was impossible.
+It would only damage his reputation among the traditionalists.
 On the 16th, the issue of Hebrew in the liturgy arose.
 Most present were inclined to retain it, but with more German segments.
-A small majority adopted a resolution stating there were subjective, but no objective, imperatives to keep it as the language of service.
-Frankel then astounded his peers by vehemently protesting, stating it was a breach with the past and that Hebrew was of dire importance and great sentimental value.
-The others immediately began quoting all passages in rabbinic literature allowing prayer in the vernacular.
+A slight majority adopted a resolution stating there were subjective, but no objective, imperatives to keep it as the language of service.
+Frankel then astounded his peers by vehemently protesting, saying it was a breach with the past and that Hebrew was of dire importance and great sentimental value.
+The others immediately began quoting all passages in rabbinic literature allowing prayer to be in the vernacular.
 Frankel could not contend with the halakhic validity of their decision, but he perceived it as a sign of profound differences between them.
-On the 17th he formally withdrew, publishing a lambasting critique of the procedures.
+On the 17th, he formally withdrew, publishing a lambasting critique of the procedures.
 "Opponents of the conference, who feared he went to the other side," noted historian Michael A. Meyer, "now felt reassured of his loyalty".

-The rabbi of Saxony had many sympathizers, who supported a similarly moderate approach and change only on the basis of the authority of the Talmud.
+The rabbi of Saxony had many sympathizers, who supported a similarly moderate approach and change only based on the authority of the Talmud.
 When Geiger began preparing a third conference in Breslau, Hirsch Bär Fassel convinced Frankel to organize one of his own in protest.
 Frankel invited colleagues to an assembly in Dresden, which was to be held on 21 October 1846.
-He announced that one measure he was willing to countenance was the possible abolition of the second day of festivals, though only if a broad consensus will be reached and not before thorough deliberation.
+He announced that one measure he was willing to countenance was the possible abolition of the second day of festivals, though only if a broad consensus would be reached and not before thorough deliberation.
 Attendants were to include Rapoport, Fassel, Adolf Jellinek, Leopold Löw, Michael Sachs, Abraham Kohn and others.
 However, the Dresden assembly soon drew heated Orthodox resistance, especially from Rabbi Jacob Ettlinger, and was postponed indefinitely.